laureanray/laureanray/README.md

   I like building things during my free time.
-  My interests can vary a lot in a very short timespan. (that's why I have so many unfinished side projects lol) :sweat_smile:
+  My interests can vary a lot in a very short timespan. :sweat_smile:
   I like open source software, linux, web, android, and desktop development.
   I consider myself a **generalist**, which can be my best or worst attribute depending on how you look at it. :wink: